Pylons/pyramid/docs/quick_tour.rst

 etc. It encourages replaceability.
 This applies equally to templating, which is fortunate: developers have strong views about template languages.
-That said, the Pylons Project officially supports bindings for Chameleon, Jinja2 and Mako, so in this step, let's use Chameleon as an
+That said, the Pylons Project officially supports bindings for Chameleon, Jinja2, and Mako, so in this step, let's use Chameleon.
-example:

-Let's add ``pyramid_chameleon``,
-a Pyramid :term:`add-on` which enables Chameleon as a :term:`renderer` in our Pyramid applications:
+Let's add ``pyramid_chameleon``, a Pyramid :term:`add-on` which enables Chameleon as a :term:`renderer` in our Pyramid applications:

 .. code-block:: bash